redbear/IoT_pHAT/eeprom/experimental/README.md

 # IoT pHAT

-## EEPROM (Experimental)
+## EEPROM

 ### Version

 * v0.3

 	- This version makes use the UART0 on GPIO 14 and 15 for the Bluetooth, but need to add `init_uart_clock=48000000` to the end of the `/boot/config.txt` file.
 This seems more stable than using UART1.
 We are also asking the RPi team if we can automate this part.
+Also, this reduce the SDIO clock for WiFi from 40 MHz to 20 MHz to make it more stable.

 	- With this, you do not need to modify the script file from,